The problem with fatty liver symptoms is that they do not appear until later stages.

 Excess fat in the liver will cause inflammation.

-The only way to determine a fatty liver in its early stages is if a physician detect it is enlarged during a physical exam.
+The only way to determine a fatty liver in its early stages is if a physician detects it is enlarged during a physical exam.

 The latter is even harder to diagnose.